Paralegal Visa Sponsorship Jobs in Illinois

 Which visa types are most common for paralegal roles in Illinois?

-The H-1B is the most common visa category for paralegal positions in Illinois, provided the role requires a specific bachelor's degree in a relevant field such as paralegal studies, legal studies, or a related discipline.
+The H-1B visa is the most common visa category for paralegal positions in Illinois, provided the role requires a specific bachelor's degree in a relevant field such as paralegal studies, legal studies, or a related discipline.
 Some candidates also enter through the TN visa if they are Canadian or Mexican nationals qualifying under USMCA professional categories.
 O-1 visas are rarely applicable for paralegal roles specifically.

 Which cities in Illinois have the most paralegal sponsorship jobs?